 Instructions

-- In a mixing bowl, whisk together flour, baking powder, salt, and sugar.
+- In a bowl, whisk together flour, sugar, baking powder, and salt.

-- In a separate bowl, beat the eggs and mix in water, vegetable oil, and vanilla extract.
+- In another bowl, whisk water, oil, eggs, and vanilla extract.

 Cook the Waffles